 Free tissue transfer: skin, muscle and/or bone are taken from a donor site on the body and then transplanted by suturing the blood vessels of the flap to blood vessels near the open wound using an operative microscope.
 The “free flap” is living, growing tissue used to cover large and complex areas of Moh’s surgery.
 This is a complex reconstructive technique which Dr. Trussler has significant experience.
 The procedure can take over 6 hours and requires a short hospitalization after for free flap care

 The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and durable sutures in the skin.
 Staples may be used in the scalp.
-In pedicle flaps there may be open areas which area dressed with non-adherent gauze and anti-bacterial ointment.
+In pedicle flaps, there may be open areas which area dressed in non-adherent gauze and anti-bacterial ointment.

 After Care & Recovery

 After a reconstructive procedure after Moh’s surgery, patients will usually need about a week off from work and other regular activities.
-There will likely be mild bruising and swelling for the first few days, which can be relieved with cold compresses to the area of surgery, as well as elevation of the head in the procedure involves the face and scalp.
+There will likely be mild bruising and swelling for the first few days, which can be relieved with cold compresses to the area of surgery, as well as the elevation of the head in the procedure involves the face and scalp.
 Any operation around the eye can lead to swelling and irritation.
 This is alleviated with gel ice masks and hydrating eye drops for the first week after the operation.
 Dr. Trussler will provide you with his full post-operative instructions for the reconstructive procedure during the initial consultation.
 Any stitches and/or staples will be removed in the first week.

-Results from reconstructive plastic surgery after Moh’s surgery are immediate though fully appreciated after about 3 weeks once swelling and bruising has subsided.
+Results from reconstructive plastic surgery after Moh’s surgery are immediate though fully appreciated after about 3 weeks once swelling and bruising have subsided.